Public Interest Funding Programs

 1. Submit the standard application for SLS summer public interest funding grant.
 Per that program, all applicants must commit to working full-time for at least 8 weeks at a nonprofit or government agency.
 Some private public interest firms are also eligible on a case-by-case basis.

 2. Submit two PDF files.
 The first one should include a brief essay no more than 500 words about your commitment to public interest law and include how past and/or present public interest experiences (employment, government service, community service, and extra-curricular activities) reflect your commitment.
 Please do not write your name on the essay.
 Instead, please use your student ID.
 Please also submit a copy of your resume with only your student ID number (removing your name and e-mail address if your name is part of your e-mail) in that same PDF file.
 Name the file with your ID number.
 Finally, please include a separate PDF file listing your name and student ID.
-Please upload both PDF files to Stevens Application by 1:00 pm on Wednesday, April 26, 2023.
+Please upload both PDF files to Stevens Fellowship Application by 1:00 pm on Monday, April 8, 2024.

 Past recipients include: